7 Best Health Benefits of Seafood - Nordic Catch

 Improves joint health and reduces inflammatory bone & joint pain

 In addition to supporting the two most important organs in your body, the heart and brain, regular consumption of omega-3-rich fish like salmon and mackerel can help improve joint health and reduce inflammation.
-Specifically, a seafood diet can help reduce arthritis symptoms such as pain, stiffness, and inflammation and slow the body's natural aging process, keeping your joints younger for longer.
+Specifically, a seafood diet can help relieve arthritis symptoms such as pain, stiffness, and inflammation and slow the body's natural aging process, keeping your joints younger for longer.

 Strengthens immune system to fight off disease & infection

 Fish also contains antioxidants like astaxanthin, which reduce inflammation and protect cells from oxidative stress.
 Oxidative stress breaks down cell tissue and damages DNA.
-Consistent levels of oxidative stress are one of the leading causes of deadly diseases like diabetes and cancer, as well as premature aging processes.
+Consistent levels of oxidative stress are one of the leading causes of deadly diseases like diabetes and cancer, as well as premature aging processes.Ā

-Regularly eating seafood can protect your body from this stress, enhancing your health and lifespan—two benefits that even modern medicine cannot yet provide.
+Regularly eating seafood can protect your body from this stress, enhancing your health and lifespanā€”two benefits even modern medicine cannot yet provide.

-Seafood can help you lose weight and gain muscle
+Seafood can help you lose weight and gain muscle.

 Pound for pound, seafood is one of the best sources of animal protein on the planet.
-If you want to lose weight or gain muscle, seafood can help you.
+If you want to lose weight or gain muscle,Ā seafood can help you.
 Foods high in protein reduce satiety, meaning you'll feel fuller despite eating fewer calories.
 The proteins in seafood also require more energy to digest, so compared to carbohydrates or sugar, your body burns more calories digesting the seafood.

 Protein Comparison of Widely Consumed Seafoods